nikitavoloboev/data/databases/dynamodb.md

 - [How to develop an AWS hosted DynamoDB Web application locally](https://github.com/kaihendry/local-audio)
 - [TypeDORM](https://github.com/typedorm/typedorm) - Strongly typed ORM for DynamoDB - Built with the single-table-design pattern in mind.
 - [typesafe-dynamodb](https://github.com/sam-goodwin/typesafe-dynamodb) - TypeSafe type definitions for the AWS DynamoDB API.
+- [serde_dynamodb](https://github.com/mockersf/serde_dynamodb) - Talk with dynamodb using your existing structs thanks to serde.